-To summarize a model's risk stratification ability based on ROC analysis, we can calculate the area under the ROC curve (AUC).
+To summarize a model's risk stratification ability based on ROC analysis, we can calculate the AUC.
 AUC estimates take on values in the range $[0,1]$, with larger values indicating stronger risk stratification and values $< 0.5$ indicating performance worse than a coin flip.
 To compare the four models, we use the AUC of the Kaplan-Meier-adjusted ROC curves, specifically.